nklbdev/godot-4-aseprite-importers/README.md

 ## 💽 Installation

+Simply download it from [Godot Asset Library](https://godotengine.org/asset-library/asset/1880).

-Simply download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.
+Alternatively download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.

 Then enable the plugin on the Project Settings and use new class in your scenes.